Bira/octopus-carnival/_drafts/wir-mm-4e-efreet.md

 physical and fire damage alongside a heap of ongoing fire damage and immobilization (save ends both).
 There's also an ongoing fire damage _aftereffect_, which means it takes one save to end the immobilization and two to end the damage.
 All saves against both effects are at -2.
+This is the karadjin's basic attack!
 Yikes!

 As a reaction, the karadjin can perform the above attack against someone who just hit it with a melee attack.
 And as a minor action, it can order an